Slymaster/defi-alyra/README.md

 ## 🧰 How to use it ?

+First you need to initialize npm at the root of the project with the command:

+* `npm init -y` for the compilation of contracts.

+Then import contracts of openzepellin:

+* `npm install @openzepellin/contracts`

 Using the Truffle framework to execute the script.

 * The following commands are to be used in the root of the project: